bennettnw2/lpic101-Notes/110-Security.md

     * we can also lock the account with the usermod command by setting the expired date to the number 1
       * eg: `usermod -e 1`
     * use the `getent` command to check out the shadow database file for the changes we just made
+      * eg: `getent shadow avance`
     * you should see an exclamation point at the beginning of the entry showing that the password has been locked
       * near the end you will see an expiration date of 1 which effectively disables the account
+      * eg: `avance:!$6$8xhLKYmd$17i4cRfYyioY0KspqutzbdvMyTiTEGO06soAgyfec:18217:0:99999:7::1:`
     * The account still has access to a login shell some how
       * we need to change the login shell to a no-login shell
       * eg: `usermod -s /sbin/nologin avance`
+      * running the above command will give us a passwd entry with `nologin` as the shell switch
     * If we try to login with this user, we will see that we will not get in with the account
     * To re-enable the account:
       * example needed except the login shell